jpniederer/Dev-eryday/_drafts/2017-3-12-Weekly-Update-March-5-11-2017.markdown

 Beyond playing with Visual Studio 2017, I started putting thoughts together for my new idea list recording application.
 The tool will be called Idealistz and I've got the domain [www.idealistz.com][IL] registered.

+For learning I devoured Douglas Crockford's Javascript: The Good Parts presentation on Pluralsight.
+The talk was fantastic.
+The course contains many exercises that test one's ability to write functional code in JS.

 Finished
 --------
 **PluralSight Course(s):** [JavaScript: The Good Parts][JS]